hideyukiinada/transfer-learning/label_image.md

 | 0.300 | cat | 3 |
 | 0.098 | dog | 4 |

-Let's figure out how we can do this from the original 5 elemen array step by step:
+Let's figure out how we can do this from the original 5 element array step by step:

 First, you want to sort the class IDs by the probability.
-In numpy, there is a function called argsort which sort indices based on the value each index points to. argsort sorts an array by ascending order,and returns the original index for each number.
+In numpy, there is a function called argsort which sorts indices based on the value each index points to. argsort sorts an array by ascending order, and returns the original index for each number.

 Let's take a look at a simple example:
 ```